 They even show up in Google results.

-About the styles
+About the Font Styles

 It looks great as a heading, but it's hard to read.
 Avoid using it in large blocks of text.